NBI-Magnetism-Group/NCCO_Analysis_Code_2026/README.md

 ---

 ## Contributing
 This repository contains the finalized code for a published scientific article.
-Contributions are not required.
+In order to maintain documentation, contributions are not welcome.

 ---